devwizard64/libcart/README.md

 * Uses optimised bus timing for faster DMA (EverDrive-64).
 * Memory card access, with I/O between RDRAM and cartridge ROM.

-## Limitations
-* If using 64Drive HW2, ROM size is limited to 64 MB.

 ## Credits
 Special thanks to Reonu and Meeq for their extensive testing on ED64Plus and EverDrive-64 V2.
 Without them, this project would not be possible.